Data Analytics Bootcamp

 Cohort Initial View

-Step 7: Control the View
+Step 7: Clean the View

 Cohort Final View